AlvaroBer/Java-console/README.md

+# Java Console class v 0.1
+The purpose of this class is to help to print default Java's objects in the console.

-# Java Console class
+# Java Console class v 0.1
-Java's objects print helper